 As detailed in Sect.
-3.2 we integrated fuzzy controllers in Golog in [5].
+3.2 we integrated fuzzy controllers in Golog in [6].
 If (a part of) a task does not require high-level decision making (decision-theoretic planning as used in the previous section), but can instead be solved with a reactive mechanism it may still be convenient to make use of the qualitative representations.
 One example in the domestic setting is the "FollowMe!" test.
 The control of the follow behaviour can be modelled quite straight-forwardly.

-In the following we show a simple rule base that could be used to solve the FollowMe! task.
+In the following we show a simple rule base that can be used to solve the FollowMe! task.
 The rule base for this test could look like Alg.
-2. As we stated in Sect.
-3, a rule base consists of a number of if-then rules where the antecedent as well as the consequence mention fuzzy fluents.
-So, the first rule reads as follows: "if the distance to the user is close and its speed is slow, then set the robot speed to slow", the second rule reads "if the distance to the user is far and its speed is medium, then set the robot speed to fast", where user is the person to be followed.
-The is{\star} predicate is defined in [5] and denotes the conjunction of the fuzzy fluents $dist{user}$ and $speed{user}$, If neither condition applies, the default speed selection is set to medium.
-Finally, the $speed{robot}$ fuzzy fluent has to be defuzzified, that is, a quantitative value is calculated for the qualitative class.
-Then, we can apply the quantitative speed to the robot motors.
+1. As we stated in Sect.
+3, a rule base consists of a number of if-then rules where both, the antecedent and the consequence, mention fuzzy fluents.
+So, the first rule reads as follows: "if the distance to the user is close and its speed is slow, then set the robot speed to slow", the second rule reads "if the distance to the user is far and its speed is medium, then set the robot speed to fast", where user is the person proc follow\me\rulebase